eze-godoy/mcp-server-ns-bridge/README.md

 }
 ```

+After updating the configuration, restart your MCP client to load the server.

+##### Other MCP Clients

+For other MCP-compatible clients (custom implementations, AI agent frameworks, etc.), refer to your client's documentation for stdio server configuration.
+The server accepts standard MCP protocol messages via stdin/stdout.

-### Example Queries for LLMs
+### Example Queries

-Once configured, you can ask Claude (or other MCP-compatible LLMs):
+Once configured, you can ask your AI assistant:

 - "What trains are departing from Utrecht Centraal in the next hour?"
 - "Find me a train from Amsterdam to Rotterdam tomorrow at 9 AM"